rubenhorn/ELIZAs-granddaughter/README.md

 # ELIZA's granddaughter

-I'm experimenting with conversational AI in python.
+Just experimenting with conversational AI in python.
-So far it is just a small demo using pre-trained models.
+So far it is only a small demo using pre-trained models.

 ### Components:
 * ASR using vosk